Tropical Storm Nicholas slows, dumps rain along Gulf Coast

 Nicholas made landfall early Tuesday on the eastern part of the Matagorda Peninsula and was soon downgraded to a tropical storm.
-It was about 10 miles (15 kilometers) southeast of Houston, Texas, with maximum winds of 45 mph (75 kph) as of 10 a.m.
+It was about 30 miles (55 kilometers) southeast of Houston, with maximum winds of 40 mph (65 kph) as of 1 p.m.
 CDT Tuesday, according to the National Hurricane Center in Miami.

 “It’s stuck in a weak steering environment,” McNoldy said Tuesday.
 So while the storm itself may weaken “that won’t stop the rain from happening.
 Whether it’s a tropical storm, tropical depression or post-tropical blob, it’ll still rain a lot and that’s not really good for that area.”

-The storm was moving north-northeast at 6 mph (9 kph) and the center of Nicholas was expected to move slowly over southeastern Texas on Tuesday and over southwestern Louisiana on Wednesday.
+The storm was moving east-northeast at 7 mph (11 kph), and the center of Nicholas was expected to move slowly over southeastern Texas on Tuesday and over southwestern Louisiana on Wednesday.

-Much of Texas’ coastline was under a tropical storm warning that included potential flash floods and urban flooding.
-Texas Gov. Greg Abbott said authorities placed rescue teams and resources in the Houston area and along the coast.

-In Houston, officials worried that heavy rain could inundate streets and flood homes.
-Authorities deployed high-water rescue vehicles throughout the city and erected barricades at more than 40 locations that tend to flood, Mayor Sylvester Turner said Monday.

-Meteorologist Kent Prochazka of the National Weather Service told The Associated Press early Tuesday that Nicholas’ winds downed trees in coastal counties and caused some gas stations to lose awnings.

-“Right before it made landfall, it abruptly intensified into a hurricane and as it moved inland, the pressures began to rise with it.
-The winds have relaxed slightly and now we’re getting down into tropical storm force (winds),” he said.

-More than 500,000 homes and businesses were without power in Texas by midmorning Tuesday, according to the website poweroutage.us that tracks utility reports.
+More than a half-million homes and businesses had lost power in Texas, but that number dropped to about 375,000 by midday Tuesday, according to the website poweroutage.us that tracks utility reports.
+Most of those outages were caused by powerful winds as the storm moved through overnight, utility officials said.
+Across Louisiana, about 100,000 customers remained without power Tuesday midday.

-Numerous school districts along the Texas Gulf Coast canceled classes Monday and Tuesday because of the storm.
-The weather threat also closed multiple COVID-19 testing and vaccination sites in the Houston and Corpus Christi areas and forced the cancellation of a Harry Styles concert scheduled for Monday evening in Houston.

-A tornado or two may be possible Tuesday along the upper Texas and southwest Louisiana coast, according to the weather service.

 Nicholas brought rain to the same area of Texas that was hit hard by Harvey, which was blamed for at least 68 deaths, including 36 in the Houston area.
 After Harvey, voters approved the issuance of $2.5 billion in bonds to fund flood-control projects, including the widening of bayous.
 The 181 projects designed to mitigate damage from future storms are at different stages of completion.